esizikova/introCV-spring2022/index.md

 <a href="https://esizikova.github.io">Elena Sizikova</a> (es5223@nyu.edu)

 ### TAs
 Irmak Guzey (ig2283@nyu.edu)

 ### Grading

-Four programming assignments (60% of the grade) + final project (40% of the grade).
-Assignments should be submitted using the NYU Brightspace site.
+Four programming assignments (50% of the grade) + final project (40% of the grade) + class attendance (5%) + lab attendance (5%).
+Assignments should be submitted using the <a href="https://brightspace.nyu.edu/d2l/le/lessons/156638/%20nits/6225595">Brightspace</a> site.

 * **Excercise 1** on camera calibration.
 Due on TBA.